 - The Skilled Work Regional (Provisional) visa (Subclass 491)

-Both the Subclass 189 and 190 are applications for permanent residency while the Subclass 491 visa is a transitional visa, allowing for permanency after a minimum of 3 years.
+Both the Subclass 189 and 190 are applications for permanent residency while the Subclass 491 visa is a 5-year temporary visa, allowing for permanency after a minimum of 3 years.

-The Skilled Migration Programme does not require a nomination or sponsorship from an Australian employer.
+The Skilled Migration Australia Programme does not require a nomination or sponsorship from an Australian employer.

 The Permanent Visa Options